 In the report, Health Plans Inc. (a subsidiary of Harvard Pilgrim Health Care) is reported under its parent organization.
 Tufts Health Public Plans (a subsidiary of Tufts Health Plan; formerly known as Network Health) has been reported independently from its parent organization since the February 2019 Enrollment Trends publication.
 In the databook, Tufts Health Public Plans has been reported separately from Tufts Health Plan since the August 2018 publication.
-Neighborhood Health Plan re-branded as AllWays Health Partners on Jan.
-1, 2019 and this report reflects that change.
+On Jan.
+1, 2021, Harvard Pilgrim Health Care and Tufts Health Plan merged to form Point32Health.
+Current health plans under these payers are not expected to be rebranded imminently, therefore the plans are reported separately in this edition of Enrollment Trends.